intemporalis/wall-of-shame/icon/README.md

 Solution: Don't over-abstract components into generics to the point of evading transpile process

-If there's a way to dynamically import+instantiate through a generic that can caught and handled by the transpiler, please let me know.
+If there's a way to dynamically import+instantiate through a generic that can be caught and handled by the transpiler, please let me know.